userjack6880/picluster/content/module-11.md

 ```

 ## Prepare the drives
-since gluster stores its blocks on top of an existing filesystem, the drives need to be formatted and mounted automatically for gluster to use
+Since gluster stores its blocks on top of an existing filesystem, the drives need to be formatted and mounted automatically for gluster to use

 ```
 pdsh -g storage mkfs.xfs -i size=512 /dev/sda1